 Immediately below you will find betting information written by some of the best professional gamblers in the world and just follow the links to view each of the articles and keep an eye on this page as each few weeks new ones are added.

-They really are a valuable resource so enjoy and learn.
+They really are a valuable and good information resource so enjoy and learn.

 Gambling on horse racing is a skill and only suits certain people and the rest are just fodder for the bookmakers who have especially over the past few years become experts in the art of manipulation.
 The next time you logon to your bookmakers website ask yourself why the hell does the site look like a poker machine and there you have the answer.